Yabarji/liferay-javascript-portlet/README.md

 ![UI Root configured](example/screenshot03_uirootset.png?raw=true "Write page URL on the input field where we can find index.html")
 Write page URL on the input field where we can find index.html.

+There are also checkbox to enable/disable so called CDN mode.
+If you are publishing JavaScript application into a server that can be seen and accessed by your users, you may want to enable this.
+Basically what it does, is to write resource links (images, JavaScripts and CSS files) to external CDN server instead of proxying them through js-portlet.

 ![Refreshed](example/screenshot04_refreshed.png?raw=true "Portlet will show up after page is refreshed") Portlet will show up after page is refreshed.